 In 2018, First Presbyterian Church embarked on a 3-year Forward in Faith Capitol Campaign program.
 In accordance with our church’s strategic plan, Session approved applying 10% of raised funds towards mission projects.
 To that end, the Capitol Campaign Mission Giving Committee (CCMGC) was formed.
-They were charged with reviewing proposals and submitting to Session for approval, recommended local, national and international projects to support.
+They were charged with reviewing proposals and submitting them to Session for approval, recommending local, national, and international projects to support.

 Below is a summary of the allocation of these mission dollars.

 - $20,000 to Friendly House’s Capital Campaign for the redevelopment of the Crawford Building.
 This redevelopment allows Friendly House to expand its programs to serve people locally across generations and life circumstances.
 Find out more about this mission partner by visiting: https://www.friendlyhouseinc.org/